-Researchers link genetic marker to rectal cancer treatmentJuly 6th, 2011 in Cancer /
+Researchers link genetic marker to rectal cancer treatmentJuly 6, 2011 in Medicine & Health / Cancer

 A team of researchers led by Keck School of Medicine of the University of Southern California (USC) oncologist Heinz-Josef Lenz, M.D., has identified a genetic marker that may predict which patients with rectal cancer can be cured by certain chemotherapies when combined with surgery.
 The discovery, scheduled for publication in the August 1 edition of Clinical Cancer Research, brings doctors closer to customizing cancer treatment to individual patients.